Particular/docs.particular.net/nservicebus/logging-in-nservicebus.md

 ## Custom Logging

-For more advanced logging, it is recommended that you utilize one of the many mature logging libraries available for .net.
+For more advanced logging, it is recommended that you utilize one of the many mature logging libraries available for .Net.

-Note: Moving to custom logging means none of the approaches used in the above Default Logging apply.
+Note: Moving to custom logging means none of the approaches used in the above [Default Logging(#default-logging) apply.

 ### NLog